HolyCorn-Software/system/system-changes.md

 .

+Improved event dispatch features of the event-channel module.

+Fixed minor bug related to frontend configuration files, and versioning.

-Updated to the latest version of html-hc, with more performance improvements.
+Updated to the latest version of html-hc, with new features.

-Improved efficiency of the event-channel server module.